Welder Visa Sponsorship Jobs in Florida

 Which visa types are most common for welder roles in Florida?

 The H-2B visa is the most common pathway for welders in Florida, as it covers temporary non-agricultural skilled trades workers.
-For welders with supervisory or project management responsibilities tied to a bachelor's degree equivalent, the H-1B is occasionally used, though it is far less common for trade roles.
+For welders with supervisory or project management responsibilities tied to a bachelor's degree equivalent, the H-1B visa is occasionally used, though it is far less common for trade roles.
 Some welders also enter through employer-sponsored EB-3 green card petitions, which cover skilled workers in occupations requiring at least two years of training.

 Which cities in Florida have the most welder sponsorship jobs?